Catman314/catman314.github.io/_posts/2024-12-22-number-systems.markdown

 <details markdown=1 open>
 <summary>Exercises</summary>
 * Prove that our definition of equivalence is an equivalence relation.
 Notice that we assume the denominator must be nonzero at some point.
+* The integers are embedded in the rationals by $z \mapsto (z/1)$.
+Show that this is a homomorphism (verify addition, multiplication, and ordering).
 * $\mathbb{Q,+,\cdot,\le}$ is an ordered field.
 </details>